allenlin90/programmingLearning/csGeneral/masterTheCodingInterviewDataStructureAndAlgorithms/README.md

 ## 1.2.
 Big O and Scalability
 1. The duration of the code execution can vary according to hardware such as the CPU and RAM that the computer has.
 2. In most of the cases, especially for programs and apps in production, the app may run on a very different machine that is different from the code we execute on the laptop.
-3. Therefore, we have a relatively fair is to count the steps as the complexity and efficency of the code is as Big O notation.
+3. Therefore, we have a relatively fair is to count the steps as the complexity and efficiency of the code is as Big O notation.
   <img src="./images/27-big_o_complexity_chart.png">

 ## 1.3.
 O(n)
-1. From the example of finding nemo in an array, the function will iterate through the array which gives a linear time complexity to fufill the request.
+1. From the example of finding nemo in an array, the function will iterate through the array which gives a linear time complexity to fulfill the request.
 2. In this case, we have to iterate through all the items in the list to finish the process.
 The more the items in the list the more time the function takes to execute.
 Its big O notation is `O(n)`.
   ```js
   // Javascript